yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 Within this workflow, we first unified the layout of both texts, showing one character per line for an easier comparison with *diff* tool.
 The tool marked the differences between both texts in colour.
 Afterwards, we extracted only lines censored with ×.
 The extraction of the results ran in two strands: One was counting and sorting the results.
 This will answer what characters the British Hong Kong Government censored in their Chinese newspapers in the 1930s: Based on the (simplified) dummy texts, the characters were 敵 (enemy), 寇 (brave) and 日 (Japan).
 The character for *enemy* dominates and was censored five times more often than the character for *brave*.

 What do those findings tell us?
 The British Hong Kong Government avoided publishing newspapers with a strong stand against Japan.
 Why?
-Because the British colony Hong Kong, with a large Chinese population, is located very close to the Chinese mainland.
+Because the British colony of Hong Kong, with a large Chinese population, is located very close to the Chinese mainland.
 Especially after the Japanese army invaded China in the summer of 1937, the British had to walk a tightrope.
 They tried to support the Chinese efforts without offending Japan.
 As a British outpost, Hong Kong had little military power and would not withstand a Japanese attack for long.
 Therefore, the British tried to appease the Japanese Government and avoid an attack.
-Calling them brave or enemy openly would have been dangerous.
+Calling them brave or enemies openly would have been dangerous.
 The one redaction of 日 (Japan) is very uncommon.
 This shows that the censorship practices were adaptable and not always unified.
 Censoring Hong Kong's newspapers to avoid anti-Japanese content is, therefore, a practical example of how appeasement policies from the British Government were implemented locally.
 This newspaper comparison is consistent with the findings in archival sources that I also researched for my dissertation ({% cite Schneider2024 %}) and lays the censored characters open for the first time.